GitTables/gittables.github.io/usage.md

 ## Responsible use

-Please be aware that this dataset is uncurated, hence the underlying data files might exhibit sensitive, harmful or otherwise undesired data.
-The spread and exact replication of such content should be avoided, please report any such observations so that we can remove these files accordingly.
+To minimize the risk of spreading undesired content, we anonymized columns that were found to contain personal identifiable information.
+We also removed tables with content detected to stem from social media platforms Twitter, Facebook and Reddit, which could contain harmful content.
+In case you find any remaining personal or harmful content in GitTables, please report it to us using [the contact form](/#contact).

 It is also important to assess derived artefacts on the presence of any negative bias before deploying or publishing them.
-In case harmful biases are observed we would like to be notified so that we can mitigate these problems and improve our guidelines for using GitTables.
-You can report this through the contact form on https://gittables.github.io.
+In case additional biases are observed we would like to be notified so that we can communicate this to other users of GitTables.

 ## Replicating GitTables